Giancarlo Stanton Preview, Player Props: Yankees vs. Red Sox

 - Stanton is batting .200 with 11 doubles, 23 home runs and 36 walks.

-- In 32 games this season (35.6%), Stanton has picked up an RBI, and in 18 of those games (20.0%) he had two or more.
-He has also driven home three or more of his team's runs in five contests.
+- Stanton has picked up an RBI in 35.6% of his games this year, with more than one RBI in 20.0% of his games.
+He has also plated three or more runs in five contests.

-- He has scored a run in 35 games this season, with multiple runs six times.
+- He has scored in 35 games this season (38.9%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.